RunningMSN/SPIDER/README.md

 # Sliding Primer *In silico* Detection of Encoded Regions (SPIDER)
-SPIDER is a reference based *in silico* PCR based tool for detecting microbial sequences of interest for genome assemblies.
+SPIDER is a reference based *in silico* PCR based tool for detecting microbial sequences of interest from genome assemblies.
 It features two key functions.
 First, it will search for sequences of interest inside of your whole genome assembly.
 Second, it can extract those sequences of interest into a FASTA file for quickly analyzing genomic epidemiology.